 The new building design and a new site, 1 School Street, was approved by town vote on May 1, 2017.
 A State grant for public library construction funds was approved by the Massachusetts Board of Library Commissioners (MBLC) on July 13, 2017 for $7.5 million.

-Funds from the grant are expected to be allocated within the next two years.
+Funds from the grant are expected to be allocated in 2019.
 Once MBLC makes the grant announcement, the Town will have six months to approve the additional funds that will be needed to complete construction.
 In summary, the state will provide Sharon $7.48 million towards a $17.75 million project.
 The Town would need to approve $10.26 million.

 However, the Library Foundation is committed to defraying the Town’s cost by raising at least $1 million through it’s Campaign for the Sharon Public Library.